Canning Poblano Peppers

 Roasting poblano peppers before canning them.

-Step 1 – roast the peppers.
-If you’ve never roasted poblano peppers before, make sure that you visit my step-by-step tutorial on how to roast poblanos.
+Step one – roast the peppers.
+If you’ve never roasted poblano peppers before, make sure that you visit my step-by-step tutorial on how to roast poblanos (and maybe leave a few for this roasted pepper salad!).
 There are a few different ways to do this and I describe all of them in that post, but here is a short summary of how I do this…

 1. Wash and dry the peppers.
 Remove the stem, halve the peppers, and remove the seeds (some like to leave them whole and do the cleaning after roasting, I like to clean first and then roast).